rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

 Once our project is deployed, serverless should give us the end-points of our functions.
 Here we got 2 identics urls, for post and get requests, in a form of `https://******.execute-api.us-east-1.amazonaws.com/dev/graphql`.
 We can test our api directly with the curl command, or by going to our aws account in the API Gateway service.
 There we can see our end-points, see the functions attached and test them.
 It's very nice so we will do that.
-By the way, the aws console is really something important that you have to understand if you want to use aws services.
-There really is a lot of stuff to see, lot of services, you can really be lost checking everything, but it's worth it.
+By the way, the aws console is something important that you have to understand if you want to use AWS services.
+There really is a lot of stuff to see, lot of services, you can be lost checking everything, but it's worth it.

 Ok I assume that you are in your API Gateway page.
-If nothing appeared, check that you are in the right region, here _us-east-1_.
+If nothing appear, check that you are in the right region, here _us-east-1_.
 Click on _dev-api-graphql_, _post_, and _test_.
 In the header text-area, put `Content-Type: application/json`.
 In the Request Body, paste :

 ```json